Code-Institute-Submissions/milestone-project-one-LGTE/README.md

 * project-ux-plan folder
 ```
-This folder contains the mockups and ux project plan taken through this project
+This folder contains the mockups and ux project plan done through this project.
+It includes photoshop mockups,balsamiq mockups and website snap shoots done during the making of the website, showing different ideas before decideding on the final presentation.

 ```